i-Tom/wc-rest-payment/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC REST Payment adds in the missing `payment processing REST API` endpoint for `WooCommerce`.
+WC REST Payment adds in the missing REST API endpoint for **process payment** in `WooCommerce`.

 == Description ==

-// TODO
+If you¡¯re a front end developer, looking to develop an app/web with WordPress+WooCommerce as your backend using REST API.
+You¡¯ll find that [WooCommerce docs does](http://woocommerce.github.io/woocommerce-rest-api-docs/) not provide the **process payment** endpoint.

+WC REST Payment adds in the missing REST API endpoint for **process payment** in `WooCommerce`.

+**IMPORTANT NOTICE:**

+This plugin only provides the **process payment** function for WooCommerce, however it does not update the status of the `order` object in WooCommerce.

+This means that you (the front end app/web) is responsible for updating the `order` object, after the successful **payment process**.

 = Usage =